Research and Innovation background

 Current funding sources and programmes include:

-- The European Institute of Innovation and Technology (EIT) uses the Regional Innovation Scheme (RIS) to boost innovation across Europe.
+- The European Institute of Innovation and Technology (EIT): Uses the Regional Innovation Scheme (RIS) to boost innovation across Europe.
 EIT Urban Mobility launched a RIS hub in Latvia in 2021 to widen participation in innovation.

-- Investment and Development Agency of Latvia works to implement innovation policies, including transport and storage as a key sector.
+- Investment and Development Agency of Latvia: Works to implement innovation policies, including transport and storage as a key sector.

-- Latvian single multi-fund Operational Programme “Growth and Employment” - aims at achieving key national development priorities.
-This includes supporting the shift towards a low-carbon economy in all sectors including the development of low-carbon transport.
+- Latvian single multi-fund Operational Programme “Growth and Employment”: Aims to achieve key national development priorities including supporting the shift towards a low-carbon economy in all sectors including the development of low-carbon transport.

 - INTERREG EUROPE aims at improving cohesion policy across the EU, Norway and Switzerland.
 One of its four priorities is focussed on research, technological development and innovation.